quantgirluk/Dialid-Santiago/content/project/_index.md

 sidebar:
   title: Open Source Projects
   description: |
-    Some of the open-source projects that I have developed in my free time over ther years.
+    Some of the open-source projects that I have developed over the years.
   author: "D. Santiago"
   text_link_label: ""
   text_link_url: ""